 The breeding season for the Pale-billed Flowerpecker is from February to June.
 And a female lays 2 to 4 eggs at a time.
 This bird is very active and looks very beautiful flying here and there.
 If we talk about their population, then nowadays their number is also showing a decline which is a matter of concern.

 Average 5 to 7 cm, 1.6 to 2 grams

-Also, Bee Hummingbird can extract the juice of 1200 to 1500 flowers in a day.
-Because of which they play a very important role in transferring the pollen of flowers from one place to another.
+Also, Bee Hummingbirds can extract the juice of 1200 to 1500 flowers in a day.
+Because of this, they play a very important role in transferring the pollen of flowers from one place to another.
 The juices of flowers are mainly included in their diet.
 Although sometimes they also make small insects their morsel.

 Small birds may chase hawks as a form of mobbing behavior.
 This behavior is common among birds and occurs when they feel threatened by a predator, such as a hawk.
 Some birds may also mob hawks to defend their food or mating territories.
 By chasing the hawk away, they ensure that their resources remain secure.

 The smallest bird of prey is the American Kestrel (Falco sparverius).
 This species, also known as the Sparrow Hawk, is found throughout the Americas and is a common sight in open country, where it can often be seen hovering in the air, searching for prey. making them one of the smallest birds of prey in the world.

 Many birds lay blue eggs, but one of the most common is the American Robin.
 Other birds that lay blue eggs include the Eastern Bluebird, the Mountain Bluebird, and various species of Finch, Wren, and Warbler.
 It’s also worth noting that some birds lay eggs in shades of blue-green, rather than true blue.